Skip to content

-Home Interview How to Answer Strengths and Weaknesses in Any Interview
+Home Interview Mastering the Strengths and Weaknesses Interview Question

 Imagine a doctor filling out a form before surgery — they list exactly what equipment they have and what they might need help with.
 They're not bragging or hiding anything; they're being honest so the team can work together well.
 The strengths-and-weaknesses interview question works the same way.
 The interviewer isn't trying to catch you out — they want to know if you understand yourself well enough to be a reliable team member.
 Self-awareness is the skill being tested, not perfection.